 A new element of the bizarre, famous-yet-secret nature of the base has cropped up as Nevada has begun to realize the tourist potential of Area 51, naming the adjacent highway “The Extraterrestrial Highway,” with nearby towns awash with extraterrestrial key chains, T-shirts, and an alien-themed motel called Little A’Le’Inn.
 See what they did there?
 The minor league baseball team in nearby Las Vegas is even called the “51s.”

 While the base is said by conspiracy theorists to be the site of everything from time travel research, an underground transcontinental railroad, and of course a secret lab where aliens work with the government to reverse-engineer alien technology, there is little evidence for any of the fanciful claims that people have made.
-It is almost certainly true that much of the base is underground, but its more likely use is just as exciting—a secret experimental aircraft testing space of a terrestrial nature—many of which could easily be considered unidentified flying objects.
+It is almost certainly true that much of the base is underground, but its more likely use is just as exciting—a secret testing space for experimental aircraft of a terrestrial nature, many of which could easily be considered unidentified flying objects.